Pulmonary embolism (PE) is a life-threatening medical condition characterized by the sudden blockage of one or more arteries in the lungs.

-69. What are three things that can cause a blood clot formation?
+55. What are three things that can cause blood clot formation?

-71. What clotting factors of the blood might increase and cause a clot?
+57. What clotting factors in the blood might increase and cause a clot?

-It allows platelets more time in contact with endothelium.
+It allows platelets more time in contact with the endothelium.

 Inactivity, CHF, varicose veins, and thrombophlebitis.

-77. How does an x-ray help to diagnose a pulmonary embolism?
+61. How does a chest x-ray help diagnose a pulmonary embolism?